badaouihakimou/nps-telecom-prediction/README.md

 A computer program that learns patterns from historical data and uses them to make predictions on new data.
-In this project : the program learns that customers with a monthly contract and no online security are often Detractors, then applies this logic to predict the NPS of all customers whose satisfaction is unknown.
+In this project : the program learns that customers with a monthly contract and a short tenure are often Detractors, then applies this logic to predict the NPS of all customers whose satisfaction is unknown.

 ### Dataset